Javiermateor/Javiermateor/README.md

 - 🌱 I’m currently learning **Robotics, Time Series Analysis models, LLM, Plotly Dash**

 - 👨‍💻 All of my projects are available at [https://github.com/Javiermateor](https://github.com/Javiermateor).
-Not everything my code is to see since it is closed source :/.
+Not everything my code is here since it is closed source :/.

 - 📫 How to reach me **mateo-javier.romero-auqui@siemens.com**